satayyeb/fop-project/README.md

   ```
   cmake --build .
   ```
 - To run the game (exe file) on Windows, you need to copy the dynamic libraries (or dll files) to the "build-test" folder where the exe is located.
-The dll files are in sdl2 directory.
+The dll files are in "./sdl2/necessary dll files" directory.
+Copy them where the exe file is located.

 ## CMake-GUI configuration pictures